raziell74/skyrim-read-the-room-remastered/README.md

     - Currently I'm thinking of equipping a hidden helmet so the follower won't try to switch it with one from inventory.
 - [ ] There is no check for if a follower is a current follower so if they have the RTR perk applied through SPID they will trigger the helmet equip/unequip
 - [ ] Followers should only trigger RTR when the player does.
 They should not have their own location/key-hit checks for optimization reasons
+  - Fixing the followers required some extra functionality.
+Had to add [PapyrusUtil SE](https://www.nexusmods.com/skyrimspecialedition/mods/13048) as a dependency.
+I've heard that PapyrusUtil is incompatible with 1.6.640 *sad_face* so if I can find another solution I'll remove it as a dependency but for now it was the quickiest and easiest solution.
+I'll keep work shopping different solutions to find the best one!
+Apologies for those on the latest version, for now just disable follower support and the mod should still work for the player.

 ## Small Tweaks and Enhancements